Rules

 - Total games won against each other.

-- Total games won over entire season.
+- Total games won over the entire season.

 - Coin toss between players.